Skip to main content

 • Azure Kubernetes Service (AKS)

-Imply recommends you deploy Imply Manager on a Linux host to avoid virtualization overhead.
-You can run the manager on an OSX host for the quickstart environment, but it is not recommended for production deployments.
+We recommend deploying Imply Manager on a Linux host to avoid virtualization overhead.
+You can run the manager on an OSX host for the quickstart environment, but it's not recommended for production deployments.
 Windows hosts are not supported.

 While Imply works best in internet-connected environments where Imply Manager can retrieve version updates, it works without internet connectivity (air-gapped environments) as well.